zouloux/grunt-amd-compile/README.md

         });
       ```

-> Note : This kind of file tree is easily generated with [Typescript](https://www.typescriptlang.org/docs/handbook/typescript-in-5-minutes.html) and is used in [solid-js framework](https://github.com/solid-js/web-base).
+> Note : This kind of file tree is easily generated with [Typescript](https://www.typescriptlang.org/docs/handbook/typescript-in-5-minutes.html) and is used seamlessly in [solid-js framework](https://github.com/solid-js/web-base).

-#### Quickly we see 2 things :
+### We can see 2 things from this tree :
 - Modules are not optimized.
-- Modules files are in a file tree representing the module paths.
+- Modules files paths are representing the module paths.

 We can optimize every modules easily and concat them into a big bundle with this grunt task...
 But that's not all !

-#### Apps :
+### Apps :
 Some modules are using other modules but in other "apps".
 Apps here are these folder :
 - `common/`